physimals/asl-docs/basil_userguide.rst

 **Enable Calibration**

 Note you specfically have to chose the option to enable calibration.
-It is possible to perform ASL analysis without calibraiton, but only then posisble to get relative perfusion images.
+It is possible to perform ASL analysis without calibration, but only then posisble to get relative perfusion images.

-- *Calibration image*: An image to be sued for calibration.
-This shoudl ahve the same resolution as the ASL data, ideally have the same readout and be proton density weighted.
+- *Calibration image*: An image to be used for calibration.
+This should have the same resolution as the ASL data, ideally have the same readout, and be proton density weighted.
 - *M0 type*: Specify what sort of calibration image you are supplying.
 In most cases this will be *Proton Density*, unless you have data with a pre-saturation in which case chose *saturation recovery*.
 - *Sequence TR (s)*: The repetition time of the sequence used to colelct the calibration image (this may not be the same as the ASL data itself).
-This is used to correct for non-equilirum effects on the PD image.
+This is used to correct for non-equilibrium effects on the PD image.
-- Calibration gain*: If there is a difference in acquisition gain between the calibration image and the ASL data if can be set here.
+- *Calibration gain*: If there is a difference in acquisition gain between the calibration image and the ASL data it can be set here.
 This might be the case where background suppression has been applied for the main ASL data.
 - *Calibration mode*: Chose either to compute and apply the calibration factor (equilibirum magnetization of arterial blood) *voxelwise*, or from within a *Reference Region*.
-The latter relies upon a structural image being provided (unless you spply your own mask for this below), the former is the approach assumed by the white paper.
+The latter relies upon a structural image being provided (unless you supply your own mask for this below), the former is the approach assumed by the white paper.

 **Reference tissue**

 These options apply to the *Reference Region* mode of calibration.

-- *Type*: The reference tissue type to use, one of: CSF/white matter/grey matter/none.
-For the first three options a mask will be generated automatically from the structural image (if you have specfied one).
-Otherwise you have to add your own mask in the Reference Tissue Mask box.
+- *Type*: The reference tissue type to use, one of: *CSF/white matter/grey matter/none*.
+For the first three options a mask will be generated automatically from the structural image (if you have specfied one), otherwise (or alternatively) you should specify your own mask in the *Reference Tissue Mask* box (this should be in the same space as the ASL data).
 Generally CSF or white matter are good choices, avoid grey matter due to partial volume effects.
-- *Sequence TE*: This corrects for T2 differences between the reference tissue and the brain tissue (using a blood T2 value) using the TE of the data (which is assumed to be the same as any calibration image).
+- *Sequence TE*: This corrects for T2 differences between the reference tissue and the brain tissue (using a blood T2 value) based on the TE of the data (which is assumed to be the same as any calibration image).
 - *Reference T2/ Blood T2*: T2 values, these are only relevant if you specify the TE of your sequence.
 T2 of the reference deafults to a CSF value.
 These should be replaced by T2* values if appropriate.
 - *Reference T1*: T1 of the reference tissue.
 - *Coil Sensitivity Image*: Optionally inlcude an image of coil sensitivity to apply in the calibration process (same resolution as the ASL data).
 This is applicable where 'pre-scan normalise' or the equivalent hasn't been performed on the scanner when using parallel acquisition.